samuel032khoury/OOD_Group/HW07/markdown source file/Code Review.md

 ## Implementation critique

-### Strength
+### I. Strength

 It's been observed that the code has a very clear package structure and a relatively understandable hierarchy of inheritance.
 Every class is implementing a well-designed interface and doesn't leak any implementation details as all public methods return abstraction.
 Common code was abstracted out to reduce duplication.
 Most methods have a relative small size and only do one thing.

-### Limitation (Implementation Issue of View)
+### II.
+Limitation (Implementation Issue of View)

 - During the inspection of the main class, we found main ask the view to run the program.
 By the definition of MVC, it should be the **controller** updates the models and views by accepting input and performing the corresponding actions.
 View is merely the means of displaying objects within an application, without directly manipulating the model.
 Therefore, all arguments parsing components (for CLI)/ event listening components (for GUI) should be put in the controller package.
   - For CLI, view should only be capable to render the message and error.
 Note here, again, view is just a displaying unit, so it doesn't know what exact message to render until it receives that message from the controller.
 That is saying, it's also **controller's** job to **supply** the name of the supported command of its command set[^2] and ask the view to print out.
   - For GUI, view should only construct the program window that renders the image and presents clickable items, while not to provide any functionality to respond to the event, even these events are triggered within the view.
     - We would suggest when adding the `ListSelectionListener`(for JList) or `EventListener`(for buttons), instead of setting the view itself as the Listener, set a Listener object (an instance of the class who implements the `ListSelectionListener`/`EventListener`) who is considered as a controller component.
-That will also imply you don't have to make the view implement the `Listener` interfaces.
+That will also imply view doesn't have to implement the `Listener` interfaces.
     - That "Listener class" can be put in the GUI controller as a private inner class, which can be instantiated in GUI controller's constructor, at the point of initializing the associative GUIView (so the view will need an additional argument for construction, i.e. the `Listener` that is going to be set as the listener of view's triggers) of the controller, and is dispatched to hear events from the view panel.
 We recommend this, instead of letting the new GUI controller implements multiple interfaces, is because the alternative way may lead to casting at the point the program needs view's controller object as an instance of `ListSelectionListener`.
 Take the advantage of inner class, these listeners can still pass the arguments they receive from the view to the controller and let the controller perform the operation.

-### Improvement Suggestion
+### III.
+Improvement Suggestion

 - Multiple abstract classes exists just for scoping purpose, yet not providing any abstractions (`AbstractGeometricCommandHandler`/ `AbstractComponentCommandHandler`), nor does any method only accepts the sub-scope object as an argument.
 Thus, these abstract classes can be trivial in terms of code implementation, and may be safely dropped.